charmed-kubernetes/layer-etcd/README.md

 Etcd allows storing data in a distributed hierarchical database with observation.

-This charm is a component of Charmed Kubernetes.
+This charm is maintained along with the components of Charmed Kubernetes.
 For full information, please visit the [official Charmed Kubernetes docs](https://www.ubuntu.com/kubernetes/docs/charm-etcd).